amirasem3/Learncpp/Class/Readme.txt

             in Entity class and then call "Print2()" fucntion we give an error because the Print2 is static Method but "x,y" is non static variables
+    Local Static in C++ :
+        Lifetime of variable : how long variable stick around and remain in mem before get deleted Scope of variable : refers to where we can actually access that variable local static variable allows us to declear variable has lifetime essentially our entire program HOWEVER it's scope is limited be inside that function(or any kind of scope)